LIST: 35 Must-Visit Historical Places in the Philippines

 Emilio Aguinaldo Shrine in Kawit, Cavite

 One of the most significant historical sites in the Philippines is the Emilio Aguinaldo Shrine, where the Philippine Independence was declared.
-It was at the window of the grand hall of this mansion when the Philippine flag was waved and where the national anthem was first played, ending the Spanish colonization of the country.
-The first president Emilio Aguinaldo donated the mansion to the government, which became a shrine in 1964.
+At the window of the grand hall of this mansion, the Philippine flag was raised, and the national anthem was played for the first time, marking the end of Spanish colonization.
+The first president, Emilio Aguinaldo, donated the mansion to the government, which became a shrine in 1964.

 - Address: Brgy Kaingen, Kawit, Cavite